On-Base Housing: Foster, Sada- Solving Foreigners’ Accomodation Problems.

 What do you feel is special about your home or neighborhood – what makes it feel like “home” here on Okinawa?
 Location.
 Close to base amenities, close to off base amenities, close to popular tourist attractions, and easy access to attractions and places beyond the locale.

 What housing expenses are included with on-base housing (i.e. utilities, rent, appliances, etc.) Rent and utilities are paid, plus all appliances are included (fridge/ freezer, dishwasher, oven/ stove, washer and tumble dryer).
-No microwaves are available in on-base housing; if you have one, bring it with you!
+No microwaves are available in the on-base housing; if you have one, bring it with you!

 Are there any expenses or fees associated with on-base housing?
 No expenses, but if you want internet, cable, or a landline, this must be paid for by you.
 All exterior aesthetics must be maintained by you; weeding, lawn mowing, and sidewalks/yards kept clean and tidy.